jezer0x/blog/_posts/2023-02-02-prompting-gpt-to-code.md

 This interface is restrictive when you want to write code from scratch.

-[Sidenote: For example, look at [UPG](https://github.com/gptlabs/tools/tree/canary/packages).
-They have an interface where GPT codes entire programs with you, works with you to make changes, writes it to a file and then executes it for you.
-But the prompt is hidden behind an API so we dont know what prompt they use.
-However, it does give us a sense of what could be possible with GPT. ]

-In this article, we will explore some attempts to directly interface with GPT to generate code, the prompts being used to do the same, and how we could go about replicating something like UPG.
+In this article, we will explore some attempts[^upg] to directly interface with GPT to generate code and the prompts being used to do the same.

 ## Simple Website